 Scenario 1: Spousal incomes are vastly different

-According to the 2020 federal tax brackets, they’re estimated to pay around $66,200 in federal income taxes if they file jointly.
-If they each file a separate federal income tax return, the dentist spouse would owe about $75,455 on their tax return.
-The social worker spouse would owe about $4,315.
-This totals $79,770 together.
+Using 2021 federal tax brackets, they’re estimated to pay around $66,018 in federal income taxes if they file jointly.
+However, if they each file a separate federal income tax return, the dentist will owe about $75,152 on their tax return, and the social worker will owe about $4,295.
+Together, this totals $79,447.

 Filing separately could cost them over $13,000 in federal taxes as a household versus married filing jointly.
 In this case, there are tax benefits for using joint income.

 Scenario 2: Spouses have the same income